LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 =========================

 New features, bugfixes, and other changes are developed on a **feature branch.**
-Each such branch should be based on the RAJA ``develop`` branch.
+Each such branch should be based on the most current RAJA ``develop`` branch.
 For more information on the branch development model used in RAJA, please see :ref:`branching-label`.
-When you want to make a contribution, first ensure you have an up-to-date copy of the ``develop`` branch locally:
+When you want to make a contribution, first ensure you have an up-to-date copy of the ``develop`` branch locally by running the following commands:

 .. code-block:: bash

     $ git checkout develop
     $ git pull origin develop
+    $ git submodule update --init --recursive

+Then, in your local space, you will be on the current version of develop branch with all RAJA submodules synchronized with that.

 ----------------------
 Developing a Feature